 An automatic emergency braking system is also included and works in reverse, too — handy for supermarket car parks.

 2021 Nissan Qashqai engines

-New Nissan Qashqai driving
+2021 Nissan Qashqai hybrid

-2021 Nissan Qashqai prices and release date
+2021 Nissan Qashqai price and release date

 Sign up for the carwow newsletter by entering your email address below to receive regular updates featuring our latest videos, reviews, news stories and blog posts from across the world of cars.
 You can unsubscribe from these emails at any time.